Here’s how we can help you

 Prerequisite waivers

 A prerequisitenew window is a requirement that must be met before you take a course.
-If you do not have the prerequisite course but can demonstrate that you possess the equivalent knowledge or experience required by the prerequisite course connect with us as we are happy to discuss your options!
+If you do not have the prerequisite course, but can demonstrate that you possess the equivalent knowledge or experience required by the prerequisite course, connect with us — we are happy to discuss your options!
 Please note that prerequisite waivers are not guaranteed.

 Waitlists

 Waitlists for courses do occur, and you may wish to look for other course options.
-A program advisor can help you asses those options to find an alternative to a waitlist course.
-They can also support you by submitting a waitlist exception to the Dean in these three specific circumstances.
+As program advisors, we can help you assess your options to find an alternative to a waitlisted course.
+We can also support you by submitting a waitlist exception to the Dean in the following three specific circumstances.

-- It is a REQUIRED course in your program AND it is needed as a pre-requisite for another course AND not available in a future semester based on your anticipated program completion date.
+- It is a required course in your program, and it is needed as a prerequisite for another course and not available in a future semester within your anticipated program completion time.

 Academic monitoring course planning

 Our Academic Monitoring policyPDFnew window is in place to support your success.
-If you received notification that you are on academic monitoring, please follow the directions in the letter received by the Registrars Office.
+If you received notification that you are on academic monitoring, please follow the directions in the email sent from the Registrars Office.
 Program Advisors can support students on Academic Monitoring in their course adjustments for the semester.
 We may also receive referrals from Learning Support or a Program chair.

 Program changes

-From time to time a student starts at NLC in one program and determines they would like to change their programnew window.
-If this is you, please complete and submit a request to change program form available at campus services or studenthelp@nlc.bc.caemail.
-If you are an international student, please reach out to info@international.nlc.bc.caemail before submitting a program change request.
+From time to time, a student starts at NLC in one program, then decides they would like to change their programnew window.
+If this is you, please complete and submit a program change request form (available at campus services or studenthelp@nlc.bc.caemail).
+If you are an international student, please reach out to students@international.nlc.bc.caemail before submitting a program change request.
 Program advisors are available to provide program planning grids for you to compare your current NLC program to your desired NLC program.

 Course challenges and PLAR

-A course challenge could be an option for a learner who can demonstrate mastery of course objective and would like to receive credit without taking the course.
-Course Challenges are available to all learners at the College unless curriculum is regulated by an outside agency.
-Prior Learning Assessment and Recognition (PLAR) is an assessment process by which individuals who have acquired learning through formal and non-formal education can be assessed for credit toward and educational program at NLC.
-Program advisors can provide guidance on the internal processes for students who require a course challengenew window request and prior learning assessmentnew window.
+A course challenge could be an option for a student who can demonstrate mastery of course objectives and would like to receive credit without taking the course.
+Course Challenges are available to all students at NLC unless the curriculum is regulated by an outside agency.
+Prior Learning Assessment and Recognition (PLAR) is an assessment process where individuals who have learned through formal and informal education can be assessed for credit toward a program at NLC.
+Program advisors can provide guidance on the internal processes for students who need a course challengenew window request as well as a prior learning assessmentnew window.

 Contact us!

 Email your questions to advising@nlc.bc.caemailnew window or schedule a Teams or in-person appointment with a program advisor.
-Please note it is best to plan ahead – in our peak seasons we may be booked weeks in advance.
+Please note it is best to plan ahead — at peak times we may be booked weeks in advance.

-Select your advisor based on your home campus location.
-Students not located in Dawson Creek or Fort St. John may make an appointment with either advisor.
+Select an advisor based on your home campus location.
+Students located outside Dawson Creek or Fort St. John may make an appointment with either advisor.